pinodo/dev_note/Spring/004_singleton_pattern/README.md

 ```

 ## Advantage
-* Whenever the customer requests, the program shares the pre-made object and reuse
+* Whenever the customer requests, the program shares the pre-made object and reuse it

 ## Precautious
 > Since multiple clients share one instance, singleton object must be structured stateless